codegarett/IT-Support/docs/README.md

 1. Use these guides as reference during live remote support sessions.
 2. Run the corresponding PowerShell scripts from the [main repository](../).
 3. Document resolutions and update internal tickets accordingly.
-4. Expand this folder as your toolkit grows — add imaging guides, onboarding workflows, and more.

 ---